Consider these suggestions to help you find your chosen rabbit or breed.

 nose, as well as any rabbit housed in proximity to that rabbit.

 Use Google or another search engine to search for the type of rabbit you're looking for (include your location in your search term), or use Craigslist, for example.

 (Regrettably, some animal activists in some areas have nothing better to do with their time than haunt the Craigslist rabbits for sale postings and flag them all for take-down.
 We're not sure when Craigslist is going to wake up to this abuse of their service, but until then, that's why we have listings of rabbits for sale in your state below.)

 Ask around!
 Word-of-mouth may yield some good information.
 Check your newspaper's classified ads section, or the Pennysaver or similar classified circular.

 Our Pet Rabbits for Sale page offers some frequently asked questions and answers to help you obtain a wonderful - and healthy - pet rabbit.
 If you need help finding your pet rabbit, return to this page for some great ideas for locating a rabbit as a pet.

 Below are links to our state-by-state lists of rabbitries that will likely have rabbits available now and again throughout the year.
 Plus, don't forget to scroll to the bottom of the page, where you might find a rabbit or two listed for sale in the Facebook comments.

-One-Time Rabbit Sellers: If you have a single litter for whom you'd like to find buyers, feel free to click on your state's link below, and then scroll to the bottom of the page to the Facebook comment section.
-This is where you can leave a comment detailing the rabbits you'd like to sell or re-home.
+One-Time Rabbit Sellers: If you have a single litter for whom you'd like to find buyers, feel free to request a classified ads for rabbits temporary listing.
+Or, click on your state's link below, and then scroll to the bottom of the page to the Facebook comment section.
+This is where you can leave a comment detailing the rabbits you'd like to sell or give away.
 (Or, leave a post on the Raising-Rabbits Facebook page, or both!)